-- Maintain emotional and mental health required for use of intellectual abilities, prompt completion of responsibilities, and development of appropriate relationships with patients and colleagues. - Maintain composure and emotional stability in demanding situations. - Adapt to changing environments and situations.

-- Communicate effectively with people in person, by phone, and in written form by considering the communication needs and cultural values of the listener. - Understand and respect supervisory authority. - Maintain appropriate professional behavior, including punctuality and regular attendance. - Demonstrate compassion, integrity, interest, and motivation in delivering professional services to other individuals. - Participate in collaboration with other professionals.
+- Maintain emotional and mental health required for use of intellectual abilities, prompt completion of responsibilities, and development of appropriate relationships with patients and colleagues. - Maintain composure and emotional stability in demanding situations. - Adapt to changing environments and situations. - Communicate effectively with people in person, by phone, and in written form by considering the communication needs and cultural values of the listener.
+This ability may vary for students in the EDHH program. - Understand and respect supervisory authority. - Maintain appropriate professional behavior, including punctuality and regular attendance. - Demonstrate compassion, integrity, interest, and motivation in delivering professional services to other individuals. - Participate in collaboration with other professionals.